Robert Ludlum: Career

 Prior to becoming an author, he had been a United States Marine, a theatrical actor and producer.
 In the 1950s, he produced shows at the Grant Lee theater in Fort Lee, New Jersey.
 From 1960 to 1970, he managed and produced shows at the Playhouse on the Mall at Bergen Mall in Paramus, New Jersey.
 His theatrical experience may have contributed to his understanding of the energy, escapism and action that the public wanted in a novel.
 He once remarked: "I equate suspense and good theater in a very similar way.
 I think it's all suspense and what-happens-next.
 From that point of view, yes, I guess, I am theatrical."

 Many of Ludlum's novels have been made into films and mini-series, including The Osterman Weekend, The Holcroft Covenant, The Apocalypse Watch, The Bourne Identity, The Bourne Supremacy and The Bourne Ultimatum.
 Covert One: The Hades Factor, a book co-written with Gayle Lynds, was originally conceived as a mini-series; the book evolved from a short treatment Ludlum wrote for NBC.
 The Bourne movies, starring Matt Damon in the title role, have been commercially and critically successful (The Bourne Ultimatum won three Academy Awards in 2008), although the story lines depart significantly from the source material.

 During the 1970s, Ludlum lived in Leonia, New Jersey, where he spent hours each day writing at his home.

 Death

-Ludlum died of a heart attack on March 12, 2001, at his home in Naples, Florida, while recovering from severe burns caused by a mysterious fire which occurred on February 10, 2001.
+Ludlum died of a heart attack on March 12, 2001, at his home in Naples, Florida, while recovering from severe burns caused by a fire which occurred on February 10, 2001.

 In 2005, the company which held all merchandising rights for Ludlum's works via his estate, Ludlum Entertainment, signed an agreement with Vivendi Universal Games to handle video game rights for ten years.
 The Bourne Conspiracy was published by Vivendi approximately one month prior to its acquisition by Activision Blizzard, and the license was subsequently reacquired by the estate.
-On February 2, 2009, his estate transferred video game rights to Ludlum’s work to Electronic Arts.
+On February 2, 2009, his estate transferred video game rights to Ludlum's work to Electronic Arts.